 Fight Flight Freeze Fawn

-The polyvagal theory is a fancy term that describes the concept behind the Window of Tolerance, although the Window of Tolerance in Rainbow Form is one of the most popular psychoeducational graphics on this site on the topic of emotional regulation and trauma, it’s a simplified version of a better, more complex model of understanding how we respond to trauma or trauma triggers.
-The polyvagal theory encompasses not just shutting down, blowing up, or being somewhere in the middle and “okay” (as shown in the simile rainbow version) it also includes categories for two additional responses: “fawn” and “freeze”.
+The polyvagal theory is a fancy term that describes the concept behind the Window of Tolerance, The polyvagal theory encompasses not just shutting down, blowing up, or being somewhere in the middle and “okay” (as shown in the simile rainbow version) it also includes categories for two additional responses: “fawn” and “freeze”.
 Understanding the full range of responses in the Fight, Flight, Freeze, Fawn model can help us understand our own responses, be more compassionate, and respond with even better self-care.

 Additional Resources for Adult Survivors of Childhood Trauma: